petterh/textedit/docs/Chapter-5-The-Bare-Bones.md

 ### String

-The String type is just my name for the std::string type from the Standard {"C++"} Template Library (STL).
+The String type is just my name for the std::string type from the Standard C++ Template Library (STL).
 It equates to a string or a wstring, depending on whether _UNICODE is defined.
 The String type is defined in String.h.

 < Listing 19: String.h>